ember-learn/ember-blog/source/2019-10-25-the-ember-times-issue-121.md

 ## [EmberConf 2020 CFP Now Open! 🗣️](https://cfp.emberconf.com/events/emberconf-2020/)

-Next year’s [EmberConf](http://emberconf.com) which is going to be held in Portland, Oregon, USA between March 16 to 18, 2020 has opened its CFP (call for papers) for submission!
+Next year’s [EmberConf](https://emberconf.com), which is going to be held in Portland, Oregon, USA from March 16 to 18, 2020, has opened its CFP (call for papers) for submission!

 You can submit either a 15 or 30 minute conference talk, a workshop, a 30 minute BonusConf talk, or a 5 minute MiniTalk proposal.
 Remember the first several rounds of reviews in the CFP are blind, so please refrain from including biographical information in your talk abstract or details.